 If you want to grow tomatoes and are limited on space or are looking for something easy to maintain, using a GreenStalk Vertical Planter is a great option!
-There are a few tricks to growing such a large viney (is that a word?!) crop so that’s what we are going to talk about today.
+There are a few tricks to growing such a large, vining plant so that’s what we are going to talk about today.

 The easy route is to grow a container variety tomato like the Red Robin variety from Territorial Seed.
 It was definitely our favorite – we grew it from starter plants and seed and both did really well!
 The plants stayed really compact and pretty all season long while producing tasty tomatoes.